Electrical Engineering (EE)

 EE 6991.
 Research Seminar.
 (1-0) 1 Credit Hour.

 Organized research lectures and seminar presentations.
 The grade report for this course is either “CR” (satisfactory participation in the seminar) or “NC” (unsatisfactory participation in the seminar).
 This course may include a written component.
 May be repeated for credit, but not more than 1 hour will apply to the Master’s degree, regardless of discipline.
-Differential Tuition: $55.
+This course has Differential Tuition.

 EE 7443.
 Nonlinear Control Systems.
 (3-0) 3 Credit Hours.

+Prerequisite: EE 5143.
 Principles of nonlinear systems analysis: Lyapunov stability, input-output stability, and homogeneous system theory.
 Control of nonlinear systems: integrator backstepping, feedback domination, Lyapunov-based design, small control technique, output feedback design, and applications to physical systems.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 7931.
 Doctoral Research Seminar.
 (1-0) 1 Credit Hour.

 Organized research lectures and seminar presentations.
 This course may include a written component.
 The grade report for this course is either “CR” (satisfactory participation in the seminar) or “NC” (unsatisfactory participation in the seminar).
 May be repeated for credit, but not more than 3 hours will apply to the doctoral degree.
-Differential Tuition: $55.
+This course has Differential Tuition.

 EE 7932.
 Doctoral Research Seminar.
 (2-0) 2 Credit Hours.

 Organized research lectures and seminar presentations.
 This course may include a written component.
 The grade report for this course is either “CR” (satisfactory participation in the seminar) or “NC” (unsatisfactory participation in the seminar).
 May be repeated for credit, but not more than 3 hours will apply to the doctoral degree.
-Differential Tuition: $110.
+This course has Differential Tuition.

 EE 7933.
 Doctoral Research Seminar.
 (3-0) 3 Credit Hours.

 Organized research lectures and seminar presentations.
 This course may include a written component.
 The grade report for this course is either “CR” (satisfactory participation in the seminar) or “NC” (unsatisfactory participation in the seminar).
 May be repeated for credit, but not more than 3 hours will apply to the doctoral degree.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 7951.
 Doctoral Research.
 (0-0) 1 Credit Hour.